tokenika/tokenika.github.io/eostalk/Grigg1.md

 So we need the freedom of the first option, but the protection of the other option.

 **EOS is that third choice, the governed blockchain.
-In essence what we have is the rules of behavior, as provided for by the constitution, and we have free entry taken from the the unpermitted blockchain, free entry is still preserved**.
+In essence what we have is the rules of behavior, as provided for by the constitution, and we have free entry taken from the the unpermissioned blockchain, free entry is still preserved**.

 So we now have the best of both worlds.